-The Working Definition of Antisemitism
+Everything you need to know about the Working Definition of Antisemitism

 The International Holocaust Remembrance Alliance (IHRA) Working Definition of Antisemitism is a crucial first step in addressing the horrific rise in antisemitism, especially in Europe and the United States.
 The Working Definition is a clear and compact description of antisemitism in its various forms, including Holocaust denial, prejudices against Jews, and the denial of Israel’s right to exist.
 The Definition sends a message that governments understand the threat, which is the obvious first step in addressing it.
 American Jewish Committee (AJC) was involved in the original drafting of the definition 14 years ago and continues to urge European governments to adopt it.
 Learn More

-The Full Text of the IHRA Working Definition
+About the Working Definition

 On 26 May 2016, the IHRA Plenary decided to adopt the following nonlegally binding working definition of Antisemitism: